eformat/popular-moviestore/README.md

 ## FIXME

+### TLS Istio ingress route
-Istio in OpenShift does not yet seem to supprot SDS (Secret Discovery Service) - so you have to add this into the istio route manually for tls to work.
+- Istio in OpenShift does not yet seem to supprot SDS (Secret Discovery Service) - so you have to add this into the istio route manually for tls to work.
 The certificates are the same bound into the default ingress router.
 ```yaml
   tls:
     certificate: |-